 Explore the Standen estate and surrounding countryside with one of our self-guided walks.
 Pick up one of our 50p walks from Visitor reception or download a version from our walks page.

 Our 20 acre Rockinghill wood is home to spectacular bluebell displays in spring.
 Ponds are dotted throughout the wood with winding paths making it easy to explore the local wildlife.

 Situated to the south of the garden with a boardwalk path, Hollybush wood is perfect for familes and dog walking.
 Explore ancient deciduous woodland, which grows either side of a small stream.

 Jack & Tommy field

 Our ancient meadow has been restored from scrub and is named after two Victorian horses.
-It is now part of our woodland walks and home to wild flowers and grazing Exmoor ponies.
+It is now part of our woodland walks and home to wild flowers.

 Selsfield Common near Turners Hill, is a heathland habitat in the High Weald Area of Natural Beauty where bilberry flowers can be found in the spring.
 The land was gifted to us in 1912 and is managed by Standen.

 Standen estate relies on volunteers to manage the woodland and make useful items such as wooden gates and furniture for the garden.
 They also make charcoal and firewood which you can find on sale near the car park.